Aging in the Flow Dynamics of Dense Suspensions of Contactless Microparticles: MATERIALS AND METHODS

 \subsection{Rotating-drum experiments}

 Rotating-drum experiments are conducted following the procedure described in \cite{berut2019brownian, lagoin2024effects}, which we briefly summarize here.
-Figure~\ref{fig:FigI} illustrates the general workflow: (a) Microfluidic drums (diameter $D = \SI{100}{\micro\meter}$, depth $W = \SI{50}{\micro\meter}$) molded in polydimethylsiloxane (PDMS) are filled with the silica suspensions and sealed with a glass cover slide. (b) The entire device is then vertically placed on a rotation stage coupled to a horizontal microscope, where the suspension is allowed to settle under the influence of gravity. (c) Once a well-defined pile has formed at the bottom of the drums, the flow is induced by tilting the piles at \SI{720}{\degree\per\second} to an initial angle $\theta_{\mathrm{start}}$.
+Figure~\ref{fig:FigI} illustrates the general workflow: (a) Microfluidic drums (diameter $D = \SI{100}{\micro\meter}$, depth $W = \SI{50}{\micro\meter}$) molded in polydimethylsiloxane (PDMS) are filled with the silica suspensions and sealed with a glass cover slide. (b) The entire device is then vertically placed on a rotation stage coupled to a horizontal microscope, where the suspension is allowed to settle under the influence of gravity. (c) Once a well-defined horizontal pile has formed at the bottom of the drums, the flow is induced by tilting the drums to an initial angle $\theta_{\mathrm{start}}$.
+This single tilting step is performed at the maximum angular speed of the rotation stage (\SI{720}{\degree\per\second}) to rapidly reach $\theta_{\mathrm{start}}$ and avoid any significant flow before the start of the measurement.
 The pile relaxation is then tracked by measuring the angle $\theta$ as a function of time $t$.
-Details regarding PDMS preparation, filling and sealing procedure, and optical setup are provided in the Supplementary Material.
+Details regarding PDMS preparation, filling and sealing procedure, and optical setup are provided in the \hyperref[SupMat]{Supplementary Material}.